PeppeMir/CRM_Service_API/README.md

 - ```security.oauth2.*``` specify the parameters for the OAuth2 authentication (see next section);
 - ```spring.datasource.*``` specify the data source used by the application.
 In the given file, a MySQL server is configured;
 - ```spring.jpa.*``` specify the JPA / Hibernate configuration, i.e. db schema operations (create-drop, update, ...), SQL dialect, etc.
+- ```datasource.startup.adminUser.*``` specify the parameters for the creation of an admin user just after the application boot.
+This is intended as a first run utility that allows to create a first admin user with which perform the initial setup of the application.

 ## Data model